grey-software/Onboarding/content/en/index.md

 category: Intro
 ---

 Welcome to the **Grey Software Onboarding Process**.
-We are delighted to have you join our mission to empower people, to create and use open-source software (OSS).
+We are delighted to have you join our mission to empower people to create and use open-source software (OSS).

 If you are new to the world of OSS development, this will be a great opportunity for you to get your first contribution.